 Note: If you use too much oil, it may pool on your sheet pan.
 That will result in soggy (not crisp) fries.
 No one wants soggy fries, right? 😁

-Line your sheet pan with parchment paper and preheat your oven.
+Step Two: Line your sheet pan with parchment paper and preheat your oven.
 This recipe is very sensitive to oven temperature.
 Too cool, and the fries won’t brown.
-Too warm, and it may burn.
+Too warm, and they may burn.
 I use a separate oven thermometer just to make sure the temp is where I want it.

-Pour the fries on to the parchment-lined sheet pan and arrange them so they are spread evenly, and on a single layer.
+Step Three: Pour the fries on to the parchment-lined sheet pan and arrange them so they are spread evenly on a single layer.
 You don’t want overlapping veggies here.

-Place them in the oven to roast.
-Half way through, take the sheet pan out and turn the rutabaga over to have another side brown.
+Step Four: Place them in the oven to roast.
+Half way through, take the sheet pan out and turn them over to have another side brown.

 It is much less starchy that a potato, and is significantly more flavorful.
 While it is often served with a bit of butter or cream, it doesn’t need it.
 You’ll find this vegetable in many roasted root vegetable recipes with carrots, turnips, parsnips, and potatoes.
 It is also a staple in many soups and stews.